-Handcrafted production for our Villajos cheeses with denomination of origin and pasteurized production for our Villegas cheeses
+Handcrafted production for our Villajos cheeses with P.D.O. and pasteurized production for our Villegas cheeses

 Manchego sheep’s milk is the main ingredient of our Manchego cheeses.
 The milk comes from the autochthonous cattle, that lives in a privileged environment to raise and give us this precious ingredient.